big-nacho/patolette/README.md

 ```

 ## Basic Usage
-*patolette* doesn't take care of image decoding / encoding.
+The library doesn't take care of image decoding / encoding.
 You need to do that yourself.
 In the below example the [Pillow](https://pillow.readthedocs.io/en/stable/) library is used, but you can use whatever you want.
 ```python
 import numpy as np
 from PIL import Image